 Around these parts, my friend Jackie is known for her green thumb and incredible floral designs.
-It’s not often you meet a designer so in tune with the nature of her medium, and over the years Jackie has taken it upon her self to grow blooms that suite her tastes.
+It’s not often you meet a designer so in tune with the nature of her medium, and over the years Jackie has taken it upon herself to grow blooms that suit her tastes.
 Homegrown is always, always better.
-Today, Jackie is sharing her tips for growing big, beautiful dinnerplate dahlias right in your backyard.
-It’s something I have on my to do list for spring!
+Today, Jackie is sharing her tips on how to grow dahlias right in your backyard.
+It’s something I have on my to-do list for spring!

 Fall has officially begun.
-The leaves are changing and the world is turning to pumpkin lattes, squash bisque, and cable knit sweaters.
-But in the floral world, we still have a few good weeks left to forage Indian Summer blooms from our fields.
+The leaves are changing and the world is turning to pumpkin lattes, squash bisque, and cable-knit sweaters.
+But in the floral world, we still have a few good weeks left to forage blooms from our fields.

 My absolute favorite flowers during this season are dahlias.
 Specifically dinner plate dahlias.
 These gorgeous many-petaled beauties (literally the size of your head!) are the most show-stopping thing I’ve worked with in the floral industry.
 Ever.
 I have absolutely no idea how Mother Nature does it.